Big Brother 8 (American season): Summary

 Following Nick's eviction, HouseGuests competed in the "Times Up" endurance Head of Household competition.
 For this competition, HouseGuests were required to hang upside down on rocking pendulums; when a player fell off of their pendulum, they were eliminated from the competition.
 HouseGuests were also eliminated if their torso was raised above a bar located on the pendulum.
-During the competition, a banner flew over the house which referred to Amber and Eric as being "liars".
-This banner led Daniele to realize that Eric had voted to evict Kail the previous two weeks, and led to Daniele to begin turning against him.
+During the competition, a banner flew over the house that referred to Amber and Eric as being "liars".
+This banner led Daniele to believe that Eric had voted to evict Kail the previous two weeks, and she began turning against him.
 Daniele was the eventual winner of the Head of Household competition.
 During the competition, Daniele had promised Kail safety for the week in exchange for dropping from the competition.
 On Day 35, Daniele chose to nominate Jen and Kail for eviction, with the hopes of backdooring Eric that week.
 When picking players for the Power of Veto competition, Jameka, Dustin, and Zach were selected to play; Amber was selected to host.
 On Day 36, HouseGuests competed in "The Numbers Don't Lie" Power of Veto competition.
 For this competition, the HouseGuests had to bid on how many hours they would be willing to do a task.
 If a player had the lowest hours, they would be eliminated; putting the highest number resulted in elimination.
-Jen was the winner of the Power of Veto.
-During the competition, Jameka agreed to sit out from the following five Head of Household competition.
+Jen was the winner.
+During the competition, Jameka agreed to sit out from the following five Head of Household competitions.
 On Day 38, Jen chose to use the Power of Veto to remove herself from the block, with Eric being nominated in her place.
-Despite Daniele and Dick believing they had the votes to evict Eric, the remaining five members of the Late Night Crew decided to turn on Daniele and Dick and keep Eric.
+Despite Daniele and Dick believing they had the votes to evict Eric, the remaining five members of the Late Night Crew decided to turn on them and keep Eric.
 On Day 41, Kail became the fifth HouseGuest to be evicted from the house in a vote of four to three.